|

 Nice rack!

-current gig rig is based around the Nord Electro 73, which I've written about elsewehere.
+current gig rig is based around the Nord Electro 73, which I've written about elsewhere.
 This is a great

 instrument, but its internal acoustic piano leaves much to be desired.
 Still, for really small gigs the Nord

 is enough to squeak by on.
-For larger gigs, I'll add this rack, which basically does three things for me:
+For most gigs, though, I bring this rack, which basically does three things for me:

-- It gets me a decent piano sound.
+- It gets me a vastly-improved piano and Rhodes sound.

 - It gives me a way to mic the Leslie and feed that into my keyboard monitor amp.